Easy Guide To Help You Write MLA Format Paper

 MLA Running Head

-A running head is placed on the top right corner of the page indicating writer's last name, followed by a space and page number.
+A running head is placed on the top right corner of the page, indicating the writer’s last name, followed by a space and page number.

 The MLA running head appears half an inch below the top margin and one inch from the right edge of the page.